masuipeo/tweet/README.md

 # Simple Twitter Client

-This package can only tweet string.
+This package can tweet string only.

 ## Usage